Erythranthe guttata: Description

 The calyx has five lobes that are much shorter than the flower.
 Each flower has bilateral symmetry and has two lips.
 The upper lip usually has two lobes; the lower, three.
 The lower lip may have one large to many small red to reddish brown spots (hence the name guttata, which is Latin for 'spotted').
 The opening to the flower is hairy.

 Erythranthe guttata is pollinated by bees, such as Bombus species.
 Inbreeding reduces flower quantity and size and pollen quality and quantity.
 E. guttata also displays a high degree of self-pollination.
 Erythranthe nasuta (Mimulus nasutus) evolved from E. guttata in central California between 200,000 and 500,000 years ago and since then has become primarily a self-pollinator.
 Other differences have occurred since then, such as genetic code variations and variations in plant morphology.
 E. guttata prefers a wetter habitat than E. nasuta.

+Taxonomy

+Erythranthe guttata was given its first scientific name, Mimulus guttatus, in 1813 by Augustin Pyramus de Candolle.
+In 2012 it was moved to the genus Erythranthe by Guy L. Nesom, giving the species its accepted name.
+Together with its genus it is classified in the family Phrymaceae.
+According to Plants of the World Online it has synonyms.